arup-kundu2103/Nextgen-Docs/Nextgen-docs/docs/index.md

 <span class="quote">
 :material-format-quote-open:
-We started with Nextgen as the foundation for our market-making business.
+We started with nGenue as the foundation for our market-making business.
 Their WebSocket connector architecture is the most accessible in the market.
 We still use it from time to time and enjoy their great documentation.
 :material-format-quote-close:
 </span>
 <br/><br/><br/>